johnshields/slate_runner/README.md

-# slate_runner🎬🐍
+# slate_runner 🎬🐍
-RESTful API for the visual effects world.
+RESTful API for fixing it in post.

 #### Run service:
 ```bash